laderast/RBootcamp_old/chapter2.md

 ##show a barplot and count by name and fill by animal
 ##theme() allows us to angle the text labels so that we can read them
 ggplot(pets, aes(x=name, fill=  )) + geom_bar() +
+    ## we make the x axis x angled for better legibility
     theme(axis.text.x = element_text(angle=45))
 ```